 If your workplace wants to be more creative, commit to a creativity day or week.
 Share a problem with the team about what the organisation is looking for.
 It could be a new product, improve a service or streamline an operation.
 Whatever the organisational issue, share it with the team and then give them the week or day to come up with some ideas.

 You can share your ideas either on a sticky-note wall or by getting everyone to stand up in front of the team and reveal their solution.

 No3.
 Our Busy Lives

 The trouble is, we’re all so busy, ‘being busy’, that we don’t allow ourselves the freedom to be creative.

 We love filling our time, and as a society, we see ‘being busy’ as a badge of honour.
-In reality, you’re missing out, and as we’ve mentioned before, being a busy idiot only leads to burnout.
+In reality, you’re missing out, and as I’ve mentioned before, being a busy idiot only leads to burnout.

 You only need to look at our children to see as adults where we get it wrong.
 We just don’t play enough or have fun.
 When was the last time you were just creative for the pure and utter joy of just creating?

 Whether it’s drawing, playing an instrument, building something, or doing a little DIY.
 Creativity comes in all guises but we don’t give it the time.